-(I) Accounting for Patent Costs:
+(J) Accounting for Patent Costs:

 Patent costs are expensed as incurred.
 Certain patent costs are reimbursed by our product development and licensing partners.
-Any reimbursed patent costs are recorded as product development and licensing agreement revenues and general and administrative expenses in our financial statements.
+Any reimbursed patent costs are recorded as product development and licensing agreement revenues in our financial statements.

-(J) Interest Capitalization
+(K) Interest Capitalization

 AVANT capitalizes interest cost as part of the historical cost of acquiring certain assets during the period of time required to get the asset ready for its intended use.
 The amount of capitalized interest is limited to the amount of interest incurred by AVANT.
-In 2006 and 2005, AVANT capitalized interest costs of \$92,240 and \$115,796, respectively, incurred in financing leasehold improvements and laboratory and manufacturing equipment at its Needham and Fall River facilities.
-The total amount of interest costs incurred by AVANT in 2006 and 2005 were \$102,720 and \$115,796, respectively.
+In 2007 and 2006, AVANT capitalized interest costs of \$54,396 and \$92,240, respectively, incurred in financing leasehold improvements and laboratory and manufacturing equipment at its Needham and Fall River facilities.
+The total amount of interest costs incurred by AVANT in 2007 and 2006 were \$90,362 and \$102,720, respectively.

-(K) Operating Leases
+(L) Operating Leases

-The Company has three facilities which are located at Needham and Fall River, Massachusetts and Overland, Missouri under non-cancellable operating lease agreements for office, laboratory and manufacturing space.
-The rent payments for the three locations escalate over the lease term.
+The Company presently has two facilities which are located at Needham and Fall River, Massachusetts under non-cancellable operating lease agreements for office, laboratory and manufacturing space.
+Effective September 30, 2007, AVANT closed its operations in Overland, Missouri.
+The rent payments for the two locations escalate over the lease term.
 The Company expenses its obligations under these lease agreements on a straight-line basis over the term of each lease, including any renewals that are reasonably assured of occurring.

-(L) Intangible Assets
+(M) Intangible Assets

-AVANT has acquired intangible assets, which include core technology, developed technology and a strategic partner agreement, through the acquisitions of Megan and Universal Preservation Technologies, Inc. ("UPT").
+AVANT has acquired intangible assets, which include core technology, developed technology and a strategic partner agreement, through the acquisition of Megan and UPT.
 These acquired intangible assets are being amortized on a straight-line basis over their estimated lives which range from 5 to 17 years.
 The determination of the amortization period involves estimates and judgments on management's part.
 Any significant changes in our estimates or assumptions could impact the carrying value of acquired intangible assets.
 The Company evaluates the recoverability of these assets when facts and circumstances suggest the asset could be impaired in accordance with Statement of Accounting Standards No. 144 ("SFAS 144"), "Accounting for the Impairment of Long-Lived Assets".